 Whether you get your health plan through your employer or purchase it through the Marketplace, it’s probably a lot more affordable than you think.

-If you’re considering shopping the Marketplace for an Obamacare plan, quality healthcare coverage can be yours.
+If you’re considering shopping for an ACA Marketplace health plan, quality healthcare coverage can be yours.
 And it can be affordable, too, thanks to a number of cost-saving measures guaranteed by the Affordable Care Act (ACA).

 How much does Marketplace health insurance cost on average per month?